Details

 - Facilitated in Brightspace with self-paced modules, networking, and feedback.

-- This course is in time for anyone in a school district, state, or local government who has to ensure their organization’s web content and mobile apps comply with WCAG by April 2026 or April 2027.
+- This course is in time to ensure your organization’s web content and mobile apps comply with WCAG 2.1 AA Title II New Rule by April 2026 or April 2027.